 The charming memoir by the author Raina Telgemeier is based on her true story.
 She wakes up one day with terrible stomach trouble, only to realize that her pain coincides with all her worries.
 The tale in this graphic novel book dwells into the confusing world of middle-school children and their struggles with anxiety.
 It is an irresistible, compassionate, and an entertaining approach to normalizing therapy.

 New Kid by Jerry Craft is an authentic, honest, humorous, and insightful story of a seventh-grader, Jordan Banks, who is one of the fewer kids of color in his entire grade.
 Torn between the worlds of his neighborhood and a school with low diversity, he struggles to find a balance.
-This engaging graphic novel offers an insight into the problems faced by a person of color and is recommended for all ages.
+Loved by reviewers, this engaging and humorous graphic novel for kids offers an insight into the problems faced by a person of color and is recommended for all ages.

 The action-packed and fast-moving graphic novel for kids features the story of a 13-year-old boy named Jack Sullivan, who is trapped in his treehouse with an unlimited supply of Oreos and Mountain Dew.
 He pairs up with a science geek and a school bully to save a classmate entangled in their annihilated school after a zombie apocalypse.
-This video game kind of illustration is an excellent fit with its surprising humor for hesitant readers.
+With its surprising humor and cool illustrations, this coming-of-age graphic novel for kids is an excellent fit for hesitant readers.

 The intriguing story of Clay, one of the four dragonets, is chosen to fulfill the prophecy of ending the war between the tribes of Pyrrhia.
 But, when one of the dragonets is threatened, he chooses freedom and leaves the mountain to fulfill his destiny.
 With dramatic battle scenes and detailed illustrations, this graphic novel by the author Tui T. Sutherland and the illustrator Mike Holmes is a thrilling book for readers of all ages.

-The classic book series by Ann M. Martin is illustrated in a graphic novel by the famous cartoonists Raina Telgemeir and Gale Galligan.
-It is the story of four best friends who stick with each other no matter what.
+The classic graphic novel series for kids by Ann M. Martin is illustrated by the famous cartoonists Raina Telgemeir and Gale Galligan.
+This classic novel series is the story of four best friends who stick with each other no matter what.
 With its humorous facial expressions capturing each character’s traits flawlessly, this unerring children’s graphic novel is ideal for new-comers or fans of Ann M. Martin.

 The famous story of the Bone cousins lost in an undiscovered desert and tangled amongst indescribable forces is captivating.
 Although the tale has a humorous start, it takes a dramatic turn to keep the readers hooked to the book.
-Readers of all ages will appreciate this popular famous graphic novel with an endearing story.
+Readers of all ages will appreciate this best-selling mystery graphic novel for kids with an endearing story.

-Filled with charming banters, this graphic novel by Ben Clanton is a story of two friends, a happy Narwhal and a chilled-out jellyfish.
+Filled with charming banters, this kids’ graphic novel by Ben Clanton is a story of two friends, a happy Narwhal and a chilled-out jellyfish.
 All they do is eat waffles and party as they discover the ocean together.
-This book showcases friendship with its adorable illustrations and is ideal for young readers.
+This animal-themed graphic novel for kids showcases friendship with its adorable illustrations and is ideal for young readers.

-The graphic novel features a child, Tyler, who has to move away from his childhood town, leaving his favorite life behind.
+Minecraft Volume 1, the first Minecraft adventure graphic novel for kids, features a child, Tyler, who has to move away from his childhood town, leaving his favorite life behind.
 But, he is not alone and is with his adventurous friends in the world of Minecraft.
 The captivating story and endless adventures are famous amongst video gamers and can keep your kid engaged as Tyler goes across the Overworld to face the ender dragon.

-This illustrated edition is the prequel to the famous novel Lord of the Rings.
+This illustrated edition is the prequel to the best-selling novel Lord of the Rings.
 Bilbo Baggins, a content hobbit, goes on the quest of a stolen gem with the renowned wizard Gandalf and thirteen dwarves.
 A journey marked with danger and wisdom is well illustrated in the book and will keep the fictional fans engaged.
-The gripping story of The Hobbit is adapted as a graphic novel as a successful attempt to create a new classic.
+The gripping story of The Hobbit, adapted as a graphic novel for kids, is a successful attempt at creating a new classic.